SmelayaPanda/J8/README.md

 # J8_MyExamlePack
 Test of innovation in Java 8

-In this project you will find many simple examples (with description) to work with java 8 Innovations
+In this pack you will find many simple examples (with description) to work with java 8 innovations

 I used to create the following resources: http://winterbe.com/posts/2014/03/16/java-8-tutorial/ ,